collinbarrett/FilterLists/.github/README.md

 ## Adding or Updating Lists

 To submit a new list or update data about an existing list, please submit a pull request to [data](https://github.com/collinbarrett/FilterLists/tree/main/services/Directory/data) in conjunction with the data model described [here](https://github.com/collinbarrett/FilterLists/wiki/Data-Model_sidebar).
-Once you open the pull request, our [Migrate bot](https://github.com/collinbarrett/FilterLists/blob/main/services/Directory/azure-pipelines.migrate.yaml) will create an [Entity Framework Core migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) with your changes and test them.
-Please ensure to [grant the bot permissions to push to your pull request branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
-You can find more details on this process [here](https://github.com/collinbarrett/FilterLists/issues/1674).
+Every JSON data change must be sorted with `services/Directory/data/lint.sh` and accompanied by an [Entity Framework Core migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) generated from `services/Directory` with `dotnet ef migrations add <MigrationName> -p FilterLists.Directory.Infrastructure.Migrations -s FilterLists.Directory.Api`.

+If you assign one of these issues to GitHub Copilot cloud agent, add the `directory-data` label so the repository's agent instructions trigger the research-first workflow.

 Alternatively, you can [open a new issue](https://github.com/collinbarrett/FilterLists/issues/new) providing information for all of the fields described in the [data model](https://github.com/collinbarrett/FilterLists/wiki/Data-Model_sidebar).